WTI-Brent Spread

 What Is the WTI-Brent Spread?

-The WTI-Brent spread is the price difference between West Texas Intermediate (WTI) crude oil — the U.S. benchmark traded on NYMEX — and Brent crude — the global benchmark priced off North Sea production and traded on ICE.
+The WTI-Brent spread is the price difference between West Texas Intermediate (WTI) crude oil, the U.S. benchmark traded on NYMEX at Cushing, Oklahoma, and Brent crude, the global benchmark priced off a basket of North Sea grades (BFOET: Brent, Forties, Oseberg, Ekofisk, and Troll) and traded on ICE.
 Expressed as WTI minus Brent, the spread can be positive (WTI premium) or negative (WTI discount).
-Historically, WTI traded at a slight premium due to its higher API gravity and lower sulfur content, making it easier to refine into gasoline.
-However, structural changes in U.S. production and export infrastructure have caused persistent and volatile dislocations between the two benchmarks.
+Historically, WTI commanded a slight premium of roughly $1–$2/barrel due to its higher API gravity (around 39.6°) and lower sulfur content (0.24% vs. Brent's 0.37%), making it cheaper and faster to refine into high-value light products like gasoline.
+That quality premium has been largely overwhelmed, however, by structural factors, most importantly the shale revolution's impact on midcontinent supply logistics and, later, the lifting of the U.S. crude export ban in December 2015.

 Why It Matters for Traders

-For macro traders, the WTI-Brent spread is a direct read on U.S. energy infrastructure stress and global crude arbitrage economics.
-A widening WTI discount signals that U.S. crude cannot flow freely to international markets, often due to bottlenecks at Cushing or Gulf Coast export terminals.
-This creates tradeable arbitrage opportunities for tanker operators and physical crude traders.
+For macro traders, the WTI-Brent spread is a real-time read on U.S. energy infrastructure stress and the economics of transatlantic crude arbitrage.
+A widening WTI discount signals that domestic crude cannot clear efficiently to international buyers, typically due to bottlenecks at Cushing or along the Gulf Coast export corridor.
+When that arbitrage window closes, U.S. independent producers face structurally lower realized prices, compressing their free cash flow and pressuring E&P equity valuations.

 How to Read and Interpret It